turonova/novaCTF/README.md

 _([doi.org/10.1016/j.jsb.2017.07.007](https://doi.org/10.1016/j.jsb.2017.07.007))_

-The source code for NovaCTF is distributed under an LGPL license.
+The source code for NovaCTF is distributed under an GPL v.3 license.

 For more information how to install and use NovaCTF see Wiki pages.